pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/import-environments.md

 ## Import an environment

-{{% notes type="info" %}}
-The steps in this section assume that you already have a Pulumi ESC environment created.
-If you do not have an existing environment, please refer to the [Create Environment guide](/docs/esc/get-started/create-environment/) to create one before continuing.
-{{% /notes %}}

 To demonstrate how this works, you will need to create a second environment.
 For the purposes of this guide, we will name this new environment `app-global-config`.
 In this environment, replace the placeholder content with the following configuration:

 ```yaml